 JULY 2022, LOVE: Babymother (1998)

 FLASHBACK: Year 1 of The Luminal Film Club.
 Our Year 1 theme was Love, and Julian Henriques’ 1998 film Babymother was our second ever pick.
-We all came away with the same sentiment: we really want to re-watch this film in a Black British setting. (…)
+We all came away with the same sentiment: we really want to re-watch this film with Black British people.

 ALERT: (THOUGHT PROVOKING) SPOILERS BELOW.

-We were a small group: but all Black Americans - some of us with generationally American Black heritage, others of us with Caribbean heritage.
-Here comes the fantastic bit though: I recently got to follow up on what we wanted from that film club two years ago.
-I recently got to watch Babymother with a Black British person!
-And, this watch was revealing and fulfilling.
+Our Babymother film club two years ago was a small group.
+We were all Black Americans - some of us with generationally American Black heritage, others of us with Caribbean heritage.
+The fantastic bit is this though: I recently got to follow through on our wish!
+I recently watched Babymother with a new Black British acquaintance!
+This watch was revealing and fulfilling.

 A Lucid Watch